Pupils in primary and lower secondary school

 Official form of Norwegian.
 The official form of Norwegian (bokmål, nynorsk or samisk) used by the school.

 Minority language pupils.
-Refers to persons with other mother tongue than Norwegian or Sami.
+Refers to persons with a different mother tongue than Norwegian or Sami.
 Mother tongue refers to the language that is used in a person's home.

 Mother language training.
 Mother language training is training in the mother tongue of minority language pupils.